High School Activities

 New England Math League

 Students compete in a National Math Contest six times per year.
 The club meets on six Tuesdays during the year (after school from 2:12 – 3:00).
-Mr. Mitesser is the advisor.
+Students can attend any meeting and earn points to improve their grade.
+Mrs. Jakobsen and Mr. McClave are advisors for 2017-2018.

 Pep Club – The Red Army